ValeriaGuima/Auto_Theft_Analysis/README.md

 We see a consistent growth in auto theft since 2017 over the years which has spiked since 2022.
 While the years 2022 and 2023 may become outliers the overall trend points to, without intervention, the environment has shifted to likely expect increased reported auto theft occurances since 2021.
 We also see that no single premises type is driving the increase in auto thefts, they are generally up across the board even though House Reports have become the larger portion of requests over the years in the TPS dataset.

-#### Task 5 Investigate and generate writeup on the dataset to investigate biases potential errors.
+#### Investigate and generate writeup on the dataset to investigate biases potential errors.
 Team Member: Mamdouh Zaydan [Excel_dataset](./data/processed/Auto_Theft_Open_Data_Investigation_Mzaydan.xlsx)